Skip to content

 Source: Yale Office of Undergraduate Admissions, Application Deadlines 2025-2026

-How a Polish High School Graduate Can Stand Out
+How an International Applicant Can Stand Out

 Yale vs. Harvard vs. Princeton Essays, a Comparison